Narius2030/Sakila-Lakehouse/dbt-airflow/README.md

-# This stage will run transformations from streamming data which was ingested
+# This stage will run transformations periodically by DBT and Airflow

-## Setup project before run
+## Setup DBT project before run

 Install these packages by `dbt deps` command:
 ```yaml